Private Iris Recognition with High-Performance FHE: Introduction

 \subsection{Contributions}

-We design and optimize a high-performance (Th)FHE protocol for iris recognition.
+We design and optimize a high-performance (Th)FHE protocol for iris recognition, and compare performance and deployment constraints to the recent solution from~\cite{BGKSW24} based on SS-MPC.
+To allow accurate comparison, we use the same iris recognition process, based on binary iris codes and Hamming distance~\cite{Dau04}.
+Our method extends to modern cosine-similarity based iris recognition models, such as~\cite{RWWST19,YXF21,WHWHS22,NFSR23,SWWWS25} by redesigning the FHE parameters.

 Our proof-of-concept implementation shows that using a cluster of 8 RTX-5090 GPUs gives a match of a batch of 32 query eyes against a database of size $7\cdot 2^{14}$ in under 2s.
+The database storage corresponding to 100k entries is $\approx 123$GB (30$\times$ smaller than estimated in~\cite{WK24}), while the query size of a single iris code is $512$KB ($74 \times$ smaller than estimated in~\cite{WK24}).

 The solution scales to larger databases by adding computational resources.
 This performance is comparable to that of~\cite{BGKSW24} when taking into account the relative prices of the considered GPUs.
-We argue, however, that our solution has better scaling properties when one wants to further distribute security: our computation cost is almost agnostic to the number of parties involved.
-Further, the MPC approach requires a very large amount of communication (tenths of~GB) and communication rounds (around~40) requiring ultra-high-bandwidth network for efficient deployment, while ours has low communication requirements (hundreds of~KB per party) and can be deployed over WAN.
+We argue, however, that our solution has better scaling properties when one wants to further distribute security: our computation cost is almost agnostic to the number~$n$ of parties involved and the threshold~$t$.
+Further, the SS-MPC approach requires a very large amount of communication (tens of~GB) and communication rounds (around~40) requiring ultra-high-bandwidth network for efficient deployment, while ours has low communication requirements (hundreds of~KB per party) and can be deployed over WAN.

 Achieving this performance requires a fast FHE library (in our case, HEaaN2~\cite{heaanlib2}, implementing the CKKS scheme~\cite{ckks}), and, crucially, the design of efficient FHE evaluation algorithms for the task at hand.
 The core of the iris recognition process consists in two main steps: a first step matching query data against all database entries to obtain scores with a matrix multiplication, and a second step comparing the scores to a cutoff value.